Performed on the foyers

 The concert begins on the foyers with a performance of David Lang's Public Domain, directly followed by Philippe Manoury's Ring whilst the audience members take their seats in the hall.

-* Supported by the Aaron Copland Fund for Music
+* Supported by the Aaron Copland Fund for Music and The 29th May 1961 Charitable Trust.

 † Commissioned via the Panufnik Composers Scheme, generously supported by Lady Hamlyn and The Helen Hamlyn Trust